emaicus/Rangers-and-Ruffians/classes.md

 # Lordling
 ![Lordling](images/class/lordling.jpg?raw=true "Lordling")

-A child of noble parentage, the lordling was born with a silver spoon in their mouth.
-Now, they are going out into the world to find adventure.
+A child of noble parentage, the lordling was born with a silver spoon in his mouth.
+Now, he is going out into the world to find adventure.
 **Standings:** Lordlings are respected by kingsmen, but are often set upon by thieves.
 #### Abilities:
 ##### Combat Abilities: